liyenhsu/Neural-Network-with-Keras-for-Kaggle-Titanic-Dataset/README.md

 ### Objective
 Use the passenger data to predict which of them survived from the sinking Titanic.

+### Data
+train.csv: 891 passengers with 12 attributes, including the labels (survived or dead)<br>
+test.csv: 418 passengers with 11 attributes

+### Results
+Feature engineering and a neural network solution using Keras are shown in ``titanic.ipynb``.

 ### Required libraries
 - NumPy
 - Pandas